-When a couple moves in together, it is considered a big step—this is the first of many overlapping responsibilities that they will share in their new life together.
-When you took this step with your current spouse, you probably already knew some of their organizational quirks from when you were dating.
-You may have noticed your differing philosophies about cleanliness.
-If you had major differences and you married anyways, then you knew your work had been cut out for you.
-Once kids come into the picture, the cleaning and doing chores issue can devolve.
+When a couple moves in together, it's considered a big step—it's the first of many overlapping responsibilities you'll share in a new life together.
+When you took this step with your spouse, you probably already knew some of their organizational quirks from when you were dating, and you may have noticed some differing habits when it comes to cleanliness.
+If you had major differences and you married anyway, then you probably knew you had your work cut out for you when it came to figuring out how to share chores with your spouse.
+But it's not impossible.

-- Lack of communication.
-It is important that you are specific in communicating your expectations about household maintenance and cleaning.
+It's important that you're specific in communicating your expectations about household maintenance and cleaning.
 Communication also involves listening to your spouse's household chore expectations.
 If you find that you have frequent arguments on this topic, sit down to talk about it peacefully and calmly at some point.
 Talk about the impact the imbalance has on you.
-Be open to hearing your spouse too.
+"Resentments that we develop because we feel overburdened will affect how we think and feel about our partner, and that will come across in how we treat them," says Rob Pascale and Lou Primavera, Ph.D.
+Be open to hearing your spouse, too.
 They may be doing a lot more than you realize.

-- Lack of affirmation.
 When was the last time you complimented your spouse on a job well done?
 Do you regularly show gratitude for your spouse's efforts?
 A please-and-thank-you can go a long way.
-Do not have the attitude that your partner is just doing what they are supposed to anyway.
-We all like to hear appreciation and we should look for these opportunities to show it especially when married.
+Don't have the attitude that your partner is just doing what they're supposed to anyway.
+We all like to hear appreciation, so look for these opportunities to show it to your spouse.